anmorr/FSND/projects/02_trivia_api/starter/backend/PROJECT_README.md

             ]
             ```

+#### DELETE /questions/\<int:question_id\>
+- General:
+    - Endpoint to DELETE question using a question ID.
+        - Request Payload: None

+        - Response Payload: boolean value indicating success or failure.
+        ```
+        {
+          'success': True,
+        }
+        ```

 #### GET /categories/\<int:category_id\>/questions

 - General:
     - Endpoint to get a paginated list of all questions from a given category by id.
         - Request Payload: None

-        - Response Payload: To retrieve from the Sports category, which has an ID of 6
+        - Response Payload: List of questions from the Sports category, which has an ID of 6.
         ```
         {
             "current_category": 6,